antonmry/jexler/side/guide/guide.md

       ...

-The first three jexlers are running, the last one is off, and you could start or stop them in the GUI, or look at the logfile, edit the scripts, etc.
+The first three jexlers are running, the last one is off, and you could start or stop them in the GUI, or look at the log file, edit the scripts, etc.

 If you want to try it out and play with jexler immediately: